mapbox/mapbox-gl-native/platform/android/CONTRIBUTING_OSX.md

-# Installing the Mapbox Android SDK on OS X
+# Contributing to the Android SDK on OS X

 Install Oracle JDK 7+ and Android Studio: